tinywideclouds/nx-platform-application/libs/contacts/contacts-ui/README.md

 # 答 Library: contacts-ui

-This library provides a comprehensive, standalone, and signal-based component toolkit for managing contacts and contact groups in an Angular application.
+This library provides a comprehensive, standalone, and signal-based component toolkit for managing contacts, contact groups, and identity security (The Gatekeeper) in an Angular application.

 It is built with a "smart/dumb" component architecture, is fully signal-based for zoneless change detection (`OnPush`), and uses a hybrid styling approach with TailwindCSS for layout and Angular Material for form controls and core UI elements.